Home » Departments » Sewer and Stormwater » Cemetery Brook Drain Tunnel Project » Project Progress Photos

 Site 2 - Drop Shaft (DS) - 1 (Queen City Ave.)

-Drilling of holes to complete controlled blasting within Drop Shaft 1.
+As controlled blasting within Drop Shaft 1 is completed, the exposed rock is supported with anchors and gunite (sprayed cement).
 Once the holes are drilled to a 5 foot depth, material is placed to "blast" or break up the rock.
 Once a controlled blast is complete, excavation of rock and soil is completed, followed by installation of steel bracing as Drop Shaft 1 gets deeper.
-Steel braces and rock supports help hold the soil and rock in place to maintain a safe working space within the support of excavation (SOE) walls.
+Steel braces and rock supports (gunite material) will help hold the soil and rock in place to maintain a safe working space within the support of excavation (SOE) walls.

 Site 3 - Drop Shaft (DS) - 2 (Union Street)

-Placement of concrete on the bottom floor of the "adit" at DS-2.
+Placement of concrete to form the tunnel bulkhead at the far end of the "adit" at DS-2.
 An adit is a short tunnel constructed horizontally through the rock, which will connect the completed Drop Shaft to the completed Tunnel.
 This adit is constructed by blasting and removing rock at the bottom of the drop shaft, roughly 70 feet below ground level.
-Concrete is added at the bottom to level the floor.
+Concrete was added at the bottom to level the floor and concrete will be placed on the walls of the adit.
+This section of wall is at the end of the adit and will be drilled through by the TBM.

 Site 4 - Drop Shaft (DS) - 3 (Beech Street)